SMI/dicompixelanon/doc/dicom_ocr.md

 accurate on short text fragments without context.
 A check for PII will set a flag 0 if no named entities are found and 1 if some are found.

-An OCR whitelist is also available in the PII option, which operates slightly differently.
-If the whole exact string is in the whitelist it marks the rectangle as non-PII as determined by a whitelist, otherwise it marks the rectangle as PII because it was not on a whitelist.
-The text may still be safe without PII but the whitelist alone cannot determine this so it errs on the side of caution.
+An OCR allowlist is also available in the PII option, which operates slightly differently.
+If the whole exact string is in the allowlist it marks the rectangle as non-PII as determined by a allowlist, otherwise it marks the rectangle as PII because it was not on a allowlist.
+The text may still be safe without PII but the allowlist alone cannot determine this so it errs on the side of caution.

 ## Examples